Seismic2647/Obsidian/Main Story/Story/Quest 2 - Help the Rogue/Quest 2.3.1 Bitchfight.md

-**Path Description:** To the right, the ground becomes hard-packed mud soaked with blood.
+**Path Description:** To the left, the ground becomes hard-packed mud soaked with blood.
 You hear clangs of steel on steel—not training.
 Execution.

-After a 5 minute walk they reach something that almost looks like a castle. when they enter the hallways here are wide, lit with iron lanterns whose flames sputter green.
+After a ==5 minute walk== they reach something that almost looks like a castle. when they enter the hallways here are wide, lit with iron lanterns whose flames sputter green.
 Along the walls hang **trophies**: the gear of her victims, twisted and reforged into new grotesque shapes.

 A cracked stone arch bears her name in crude letters burned into a metal plate:
 **"VANYA - IRON IN HER VEINS"**